Lydster/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a javascript library that was created to handle really large amounts of data dynamically with really great performance.
+React was originally created by facebook, so that they could seemlessly update data on the page without having to update the entire page.
+React allows you to just only update the elements selected with each action which is why it performs so well.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+From what I've read, thinking in react is similar to the process in which we learned react this week.
+We started with a diagram of the broken down elements on the ad we styled the first day.
+The second day we build a static version of a calculator.
+The third day we made an MVP todo list and then started expanding our features and building out where and when to manipulate our state.
+Thinking in react is being strategic about how to build features, so that you do not disrupt the flow of your state.

-- [ ] Describe state.
+- [x] Describe state.

+State is created inside the component and is used when you need to make changes to data, or keep track of new information.

-- [ ] Describe props.
+- [x] Describe props.

+Props are the propeties that are passed down to a component.

 ## Project Set Up